All of our instructors are certified, yet each instructor has a unique personality and style that shines through!

 Kendra Ryan began practicing yoga in 1999 as a way to relax from her job in the Navy.
-She facilitated classes onboard ships for many years and then received her training at Salt Spring Center of Yoga in 2009.
+She facilitated classes onboard ships for many years and then received her formal training at Salt Spring Center of Yoga in 2009.
 Afterward, she continued to teach aboard research ships and on a cross-continent bicycle trip.
-Kendra loves the mental, emotional, and physical benefits that yoga brings into peoples’ lives.
-Her continued training focuses on yoga as one method of healing wounded warriors and as a technique to use in pregnancy and labor.
-When not practicing, Kendra is either in the mountains with her family, working on her PhD, or serving in the Navy.
+Kendra's classes focus on alignment principles and integrate the mental, physical, and breathing aspects of yoga.
+Her continued training focuses on yoga as one method of healing wounded warriors, Yoga for First Responders®, Calming Kids® and as a technique to use in pregnancy and labor.
+When not practicing, Kendra is in the mountains with her family.

 Nancy Collinet graduated (November, 2015) from Full Circle Yoga in Longmont, CO with a 200 hour yoga teacher training certificate.
 After being a Sign Language Interpreter for almost 20 years she felt that it was time to learn more about yoga, which was always present in her life.
 Nancy enjoys learning about all things yoga, especially the therapeutic aspects such as relieving the everyday aches and pains associated with living a full life.
 She also enjoys learning how to properly align the joints to avoid injury and to strengthen the muscles correctly.
 Nancy has embraced how yoga brings patience with self and others, concentration when turning inward and reflecting on why we are all here on this beautiful Earth.
 Come join Nancy for some Vinyasa Yoga with a little Pilates thrown in for fun and upbeat music to enjoy together!